darebgd/DareDoc/docs/source/PCs/ARM/iMX6UL/Manuals/Software/Debian.rst

 You can use VNC Viewer in Windows to control Chipsee IPC over Ethernet, as mentioned above.

-* Use xShell serial or SSH connection to Chipsee IPC, login by Chipsee
+* Use XShell serial or SSH to connect to Chipsee IPC
-* Log in using the commands below
+* Login with the default credentials, using the commands below
-* The default login credentials are: *chipsee/chipsee*
+* The default login credentials are: ``chipsee/chipsee``

 .. container:: hatnote hatnote-gray